Learning logic programs by explaining their failures: Problem setting

-We now define the failing sub-programs problem: \begin{definition}[\textbf{Failing sub-programs problem}] Given the definite program $P$ and sets of examples $E^+$ and $E^-$, the \emph{failing sub-programs problem} is to find all sub-programs of $P$ that do not entail an example of $E^+$ or entail an example of $E^-$. \end{definition}
+We define the failing sub-programs problem: \begin{definition}[\textbf{Failing sub-programs}] Given definite program $P$ and sets of examples $E^+$ and $E^-$, the \emph{failing sub-programs problem} is to find all sub-programs of $P$ that do not entail an example of $E^+$ or do entail an example of $E^-$. \end{definition}

-By definition, a failing sub-program is incomplete and/or inconsistent, so, by Section \ref{sec:constraints}, we can always prune specialisations and/or generalisations of a failing sub-program.
+By definition, a failing sub-program has a missing answer and/or an incorrect answer.
+Hence we can always prune specialisations and/or generalisations of a failing sub-program.
+We show that sub-programs are effective at pruning: